 As a landlord, tracking your operational expenses is key to your bottom line.
-This will not only help you keep organized, but will also simplify things for you come the tax season.
+This will not only help you stay organized, but will also simplify things for you come the tax season.

 In today’s blog, we’ll provide you proven tips on how to track rental property expenses.